dwadden/multivers/README.md

 # The Longchecker model

-Code and model checkpoints for the LongChecker model for scientific claim verification, described in the arXiv preprint [LongChecker: Improving scientific claim verification by modeling full-abstract context](https://arxiv.org/abs/2112.01640).
+This is the repository for the LongChecker model for scientific claim verification, described in the arXiv preprint [LongChecker: Improving scientific claim verification by modeling full-abstract context](https://arxiv.org/abs/2112.01640).

-I'll have this repo populated by the end of December, including downloadable model checkpoints.
-If you need it sooner, email me and I'll help you get started: `dwadden@cs.washington.edu`.
+**Repository status**: We provide data, model checkpoints, and inference code for models trained on three scientific claim verification datasets: [SciFact](https://github.com/allenai/scifact), CovidFact](https://github.com/asaakyan/covidfact), and [HealthVer](https://github.com/sarrouti/HealthVer) (see below for details).

+While the SciFact test set is not public, predictions made using the SciFact checkpoint will reproduce the results in the preprint and on the [SciFact leaderboard](https://leaderboard.allenai.org/scifact/submissions/public).

+We're in the process of getting the model training code cleaned up for release, and will update the repo when it's ready.

 ## Setup